Chart Color Schemes

 Health

-Health performance in Heathcote is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts
+Health performance in Heathcote is well below average with prevalence of common health conditions notable across both younger and older age cohorts

 Frequently Asked Questions - Health